 Wall Street Journal’s Washington Wire: Secretary Clinton “Called On European Nations To Become Less Dependent On Russian Energy Supplies And Impose Stronger Sanctions.” “‘Former Secretary of State Hillary Clinton called on European nations to become less dependent on Russian energy supplies and impose stronger sanctions on their Eastern neighbor.
 ‘They need to understand they must stand up to [Russian President] Vladimir Putin,’ Mrs. Clinton said on CNN in an interview with Fareed Zakaria.
 ‘The reluctance has to do with European dependence on energy from Russia.’”
 [Washington Wire, Wall Street Journal, 7/27/14]

-Wall Street Journal’s Washington Wire: As Secretary of State, Clinton Established “A Roughly 100-Person Office That Seeks To Further Diplomacy Through Energy Security.”
+Wall Street Journal’s Washington Wire: As Secretary Of State, Clinton Established “A Roughly 100-Person Office That Seeks To Further Diplomacy Through Energy Security.”
 “Mrs. Clinton said that while she was Secretary of State during the first term of the Obama administration, she told European nations then that they need to diversify their energy supplies.
 As secretary, she created in 2011 the department’s Bureau of Energy Resources, a roughly 100-person office that seeks to further diplomacy through energy security.”
 [Washington Wire, Wall Street Journal, 7/27/14]

-Secretary Clinton On Missing Malaysian Airplane: If Evidence Links Russia To The Crash, Europe Must “Put Putin On Notice That He Has Gone Too Far.”
+Secretary Clinton On TheMalaysian Airplane That Crashed Over Ukraine: If Evidence Links Russia To The Crash, Europe Must “Put Putin On Notice That He Has Gone Too Far.”
 Speaking about the crash of Malaysia Airlines Flight 17 in Ukraine, Secretary Clinton said, “If there is evidence linking Russia to this, that should inspire the Europeans to do much more on three counts.
 One, toughen their own sanctions — make it very clear there has to be a price to pay.
 Number two, immediately accelerate efforts and announce they are doing so to find alternatives to Gazprom.
 Russia has not diversified its economy.
 It is still largely dependent upon natural resources, principally gas and oil.
 And thirdly do more in concert with us to support the Ukrainians…Put Putin on notice that he has gone too far and we are not going to stand idly by.
 So, the Europeans have to be the ones to take the lead on this.
 It was a flight from Amsterdam to Kuala Lumpur over European territory.
 There should be outrage in European capitals.”
 [Charlie Rose, PBS, 7/17/14]

 CNN: London Mayor Boris Johnson Said That “Hillary Clinton Is Worried That European Governments Are Being ‘Too Wimpy’ In Dealing With Russian President Vladimir Putin” And That “She Wanted Us In Britain To Stick It, To Take It To Putin.”
 “Hillary Clinton is worried that European governments are being ‘too wimpy’ in dealing with Russian President Vladimir Putin, London's mayor Boris Johnson said Friday… ‘Her general anxiety was that Putin, if unchallenged and unchecked, would continue to expand his influence in the perimeter of what was the Soviet Union.
 She spoke of alarm in Estonia and the Baltic states.
 I was very, very struck by that.’
 ‘I was struck by the firmness with which she wanted us in Britain to stick it, to take it to Putin,’ he said, once again underlining he was not using Clinton's exact words but offering a ‘brutal summary’ of what she said.”
 [CNN, 2/13/15]